apollographql/router/NEXT_CHANGELOG.md

 ## 🐛 Fixes ( :bug: )
 ## 🛠 Maintenance ( :hammer_and_wrench: )
 ## 📚 Documentation ( :books: )
+### Add documentation for the endpoint configuration in server ([PR #1000](https://github.com/apollographql/router/pull/1000))
+Documentation about setting a custom endpoint path for GraphQL queries has been added.

 ## 🐛 Fixes ( :bug: )